Topological Vibration Analysis of Elastic Lattices via Bloch Sphere Mapping: Lattice with Time-Independent Stiffness

 We study three representative stiffness sets:

 Cases (i)--(ii) satisfy inversion symmetry and therefore must yield Zak phases equal to $0$ or $\pi \pmod{2\pi}$, while case (iii) explicitly breaks inversion and thus generically produces non-quantized geometric phases \cite{PhysRevLett.127.147401}.
 For each case, we compute the dispersion and the cell-wise complex amplitudes $(\hat\alpha, \hat\beta, \hat\gamma)$ across the Brillouin zone $k L \in [-\pi, \pi]$.
+The amplitude of the coefficients at different at representative stiffness are provided in the supplementary materials.